 (For mood disorders in children, see Depressive Disorders in Children and Adolescents.)

 Mood disorders are emotional disturbances consisting of prolonged periods of excessive sadness, excessive joyousness, or both.
 Mood disorders are categorized as depressive or bipolar.
-Anxiety and related disorders (see Anxiety Disorders) also affect mood.
+Anxiety and related disorders (see Anxiety and Stressor-Related Disorders) also affect mood.

 Sadness and joy (elation) are part of everyday life.
 Sadness is a universal response to defeat, disappointment, and other discouraging situations.
 Joy is a universal response to success, achievement, and other encouraging situations.
 Grief, a form of sadness, is considered a normal emotional response to a loss.
 Bereavement refers specifically to the emotional response to death of a loved one.